ncatlab/nlab-content/pages/4/8/9/3/3984/content.md

 # Tangential Topics of Fr&#246;licher Spaces
 {#tangent}

-+-- {: .query}
++-- {: .standout}
 This section is essentially lifted from [Comparative Smootheology](http://arxiv.org/abs/0802.2225) as I intend to remove it from that article and this seems a good place to put it.
 =--

-Nearly every construction in differential topology starts with tangent or cotangent bundles.
+Nearly every construction in differential topology starts with [[tangent bundle|tangent]] or [[cotangent bundles]].
-As a conclusion of this note, we shall look at how one could define these in the more general setting.
+We shall look at how one could define these in the more general setting.
-An advantage of the dual nature of the definition of a smooth structure due to Fr&#246;licher is that just about every definition of a tangent or cotangent vector is possible.
+An advantage of the dual nature of the definition of a [[Frölicher space]] is that just about every definition of a tangent or cotangent vector is possible.
-Essentially, as we have access to both curves and functionals we can consider push-forwards and pull-backs.
+Essentially, as we have access to both [[curves]] and [[functionals]] we can consider [[push-forward]]s and [[pull-back]]s.

 The ideas in this section can be traced at least as far back as Fr&#246;licher's work in [MR842916](http://www.ams.org/mathscinet-getitem?mr=842916).
 That there are different orders of tangent and cotangent vectors appears in Kriegl and Michor's book [MR1471480](http://www.ams.org/mathscinet-getitem?mr=1471480), though it doubtless has antecedents.
-However in [MR1471480](http://www.ams.org/mathscinet-getitem?mr=1471480), only operational tangent vectors have higher orders.
+(However in [MR1471480](http://www.ams.org/mathscinet-getitem?mr=1471480), only operational tangent vectors have higher orders.
-This is because the context is that of manifolds and so non-trivial higher order kinematic tangent vectors do not appear.
+This is because the context is that of [[manifolds]] and so non-trivial higher order kinematic tangent vectors do not appear.)

 Let us start with _kinematic tangent vectors_.
 We start with a notion of what it means for a curve to be flat.